JdeRobot/RoboticsAcademy/_pages/exercises/MobileRobots/vacuum_cleaner.md

 ```

 ### ROS 2-native Implementation

+`from WebGUI import gui` - to enable the Web GUI for visualizing realtime map data.

+**Note**: Ensure this import is included in your script to access the Web GUI functionalities.

 #### ROS 2 Topics
 Use standard ROS 2 topics for direct communication with the simulation.
 * `/cmd_vel`  - Publish to this topic to set both linear and angular velocities.
 Message type: `geometry_msgs/msg/Twist`